evertonrsc/analysis-chase/README.md

 ## License

-All code and scripts are distributed under the **MIT License**.
+All code and scripts are distributed under the [MIT License](LICENSE).
-The dataset is released under the **CC BY 4.0** license — you may reuse or adapt it with appropriate attribution.
+The dataset is released under the CC BY 4.0 license.
+You may reuse or adapt it with appropriate attribution.